The Intent-Led Pipeline System for Tech Vendors

 The 2026 reality for tech pipeline

-SME buyers are not sitting around waiting for your LinkedIn message.
-They're already drowning in them.
-Cold email still works, but only if yours looks nothing like the other 47 they received this week.
-Paid ads get clicks, but most of those clicks vanish into landing pages that could be selling anything to anyone.
+SME buyers are drowning in outreach.
+Cold email works if yours looks nothing like the other 47 they got this week.
+Paid ads get clicks, but most vanish into landing pages that could be selling anything.

 What buyers ignore